lean-forge/webassembly-example-react/README.md

 # webassembly-example-react

-A simple React app with SwiftWasm WebAssembly
+A description of this package.